 - Research methods

-- History & Theology of Evangelicalism (Richard Turnball) or Theology of Early Church Fathers (Mike Reeves)
+- History & Theology of Evangelicalism (Richard Turnball)

 - Contemporary Church Issues in Evangelicalism (John Stevens)

 - 2.2 bachelor’s degree in theology or a similar discipline or passed Union GDip.